whalderman/search-quality-rater-guidelines-tldr/docs/qrg/appendix-using-the-evaluation-platform/29-reporting-duplicate-results-in-tasks.md

 URL 2: [http://www.lyrics007.com/Madonna%20Lyrics/Material%20Girl%20Lyrics.html](http://www.lyrics007.com/Madonna%20Lyrics/Material%20Girl%20Lyrics.html)

-**Reason**: Even though both pages display the lyrics to the song "Material Girl," users would probably want to have the option to visit both pages so that they could verify the accuracy of the lyrics.
+**Reason:** Even though both pages display the lyrics to the song "Material Girl," users would probably want to have the option to visit both pages so that they could verify the accuracy of the lyrics.
 Users could benefit by search engines returning more than one page with the lyrics to the song.